UniversalScientificTechnologies/xDOS_doc/SPACEDOS/SPACEDOS01B.md

   * H x W x L: 15mm x 41mm x 94 mm
   * Weight: 33 g

+### Meaning of Measured Data

+SPACEDOS01 measures ionizing radiation using silicon semiconductor sensor and provides energy-resolved spectral data of deposited energy.
+These spectral measurements form the primary measurement output of the instrument.

+From the spectral data, derived quantities such as dose rate and total dose are calculated by integrating the deposited energy over the detector mass and over time.
+The dose rate represents the instantaneous radiation intensity derived from the measured energy spectrum, while the total dose (TID) corresponds to the time-integrated dose accumulated during operation.

+Spectral information enables separation of radiation components by deposited energy and supports analysis of temporal and spatial variations of the radiation environment.

+All derived quantities depend on integration geometry, calibration, shielding conditions, and mission-specific configuration.

 ## Physical dimensions

 ![Physical dimensions](https://raw.githubusercontent.com/UniversalScientificTechnologies/SPACEDOS01/SPACEDOS01B/doc/src/img/SPACEDOS01B_PCB01A.png)